OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-01.md

 ## Micah 1:5

-> All this is due to the wrongdoing of Jacob
+> All this is because of the transgression of Jacob
 > And the sins of the house of Israel.
-> What is the wrongdoing of Jacob?
+> What is the transgression of Jacob?
 Is it not Samaria?
 > What is the high place of Judah?
 Is it not Jerusalem?

 ## Micah 1:6